Home

 For companies in possession of product blueprints but without 3D models, a third-party supplier can assist with this step.
 While the timeframes vary, depending on how quickly the business can gather the necessary files and provide direction, a period of two weeks should be sufficient to produce and integrate a critical mass of product models, and officially launch the service to customers.

 And the costs?
-“An investment of a couple of thousand Euros is enough to bring 3D and AR to any business website,” says Munoz.
-“That will allow a company to get started with immersive selling, enabling them to enhance the customer experience, gain customer insights, test the market, and see some of the benefits the technology offers.
+“An investment of a couple of thousand euros is enough to bring 3D and AR to any business website,” says Munoz.
+“That will allow a company to get started with immersive selling, creating a great customer experience that enables them to gain buyer insights, test the market, and see some of the benefits the technology offers.
 From there, the operational and customer learnings obtained can inform the next steps needed to delve deeper into immersive commerce.”

 Subscribe to our newsletter